Shdorsh/avnn/Readme.md

  - AVNNResBlock
  - AVNNConv2dResBlock

+These pass the tensor through either an AVNNLinearBlock or AVNNConv2dResBlock, then do an addition on the original tensor and output tensor.

 # Derive modes

 Derive modes define the function that will be applied on the meaning values, calculating.
 Each of these take in two tensors, one for value, another for meaning, as well as a temperature setting.
 Here's the current ones available:
- - derived_max
+ - AVNNDeriveMax
- - derived_min
+ - AVNNDeriveMin
- - derived_adjustedmin
+ - AVNNDeriveAdjustedMin
- - derived_mean
+ - AVNNDeriveMean
- - derived_adjustedmean
+ - AVNNDeriveAdjustedMean

+Under the hood, a derive mode is a utility class with 2 functions, scalar and batch.

 # Condensers